NxPKG/khulnasoft-docs/content/support/About Cloudflare/Enterprise Documentation/Customer Incident Management Policy.md

 **Status Page**

-The primary tool which Cloudflare uses to publicly share information about its service delivery and any Incidents or Problems impacting Cloudflare services: [https://www.cloudflarestatus.com](https://www.cloudflarestatus.com/)
+The primary tool which Khulnasoft uses to publicly share information about its service delivery and any Incidents or Problems impacting Khulnasoft services: [https://www.cloudflarestatus.com](https://www.cloudflarestatus.com/)

-The Status Page is hosted by a Third Party ([Statuspage.io](http://statuspage.io/)) which is not dependent on Cloudflare’s services for operation.
+The Status Page is hosted by a Third Party ([Statuspage.io](http://statuspage.io/)) which is not dependent on Khulnasoft’s services for operation.

 ___

 ## Roles and responsibilities

-The following roles and responsibilities are associated with the management of incidents within Cloudflare:
+The following roles and responsibilities are associated with the management of incidents within Khulnasoft:

-**Cloudflare Management**
+**Khulnasoft Management**

 Review and approve procedures.
 Ensure that all staff members are trained on procedures.
 Notify customers and third parties, as necessary, of their role in procedures.
 Initiate and oversee Post Mortem Reviews for critical Incident Reports.